vanishedbydefa/SystemFlooder/config.md

 # Config Creation
 In order to use SystemFlooder or however you brand it, you need a config file thats placed on your C2 of choice.
+Please note that changes to the config need a few minutes to take effekt!

 ## C2 & Config Hosting
 Command and Control(C2) describes a plattform that hosts files or remotly controls a software.
 Because SystemFlooder should be configurable but should not have to been build every time the config was changed,